 Vice President, Programs

 Dr. Pearson-Fields is a public health practitioner with more than 25 years of experience in program planning, implementation, community engagement, capacity building, and training.
-Her work has focused on women’s health issues, comprehensive cancer control, HIV/AIDS, substance abuse, tobacco, and health equity disparate communities.
-She has held leadership roles within government, non-profit, for-profit and health care settings.
-Most recently she served as the Cancer Programs Division Chief for DC Health, and as the Executive Director for the Capital Beast Care Center.
-She earned her master’s degree in public health from the George Washington University and a doctorate in public health from Walden University.
+Her work has focused on women’s health issues, comprehensive cancer control, HIV/AIDS, substance abuse, tobacco, and health equity in disparate communities.
+She has held leadership roles within government, non-profit, for-profit, and health care settings.
+Most recently she served as the Cancer Programs Division Chief for DC Health, and as the Executive Director for the Capital Breast Care Center.
+She earned her master’s degree in public health from George Washington University and a doctorate in public health from Walden University.

 Interim Vice President, Development & Communications

 Ms. Jackson has over 6 years of Fundraising/Development experience in both the non-profit and association sectors.

 In addition, she has over 12 years of experience as a direct marketing professional.
 Susie joined Breast Care for Washington in 2020 and handles fundraising, events, grant writing, website, social media platform, and community outreach activities.

 Ms. Jackson received her undergraduate degree from the University of Florida, majoring in Marketing with a minor in Advertising.

 Sophia Matthews started at Breast Care for Washington in October of 2019 as lead Mobile Mammography Technician.
 Ms. Matthews has an Associate of Applied Science degree from ACT College in Manassas, VA.
 She has over 6 years of mammography technologist experience and brings varied medical technical expertise from hospital centers, private practices, and pharmacies.
 Sophia lives in Ward 2 and is a native Washingtonian.